 (1) Eastern spruce/pine/fir, per thousand board feet delivered Great Lakes (Source: Random Lengths Publications, Inc.)

-The following table reconciles the Company's net earnings (loss) attributable to shareholders, as reported in accordance with IFRS, to EBITDA and adjusted EBITDA for the quarters ended March 31, 2013, December 31, 2012 and March 31, 2012.
+The following table reconciles the Company's net income (loss) attributable to shareholders, as reported in accordance with IFRS, to EBITDA for the quarters ended March 31, 2012, December 31, 2011 and March 31, 2011.

 For further information: